yahaveliyahu/Asteroid-Avoidance-Game/README.md

 An Android game where the player controls a rocket moving between three lanes, trying to dodge falling obstacles.
 The rocket has limited lives and reacts to collisions with vibrations and sound effects.

-Features:

-Smooth rocket movement between lanes with arrow buttons.

-Randomly generated obstacles falling down the screen.

-Hit detection with life management.

-Crash sound and vibration feedback on collisions.

-Clean and responsive UI with cloud-themed background.
 ---

 ## 🎮 Gameplay Features